Rotation

 • castro.implicit_rotation_update : for the Coriolis term, which mixes momenta in the source term, whether we should solve for the update implicitly (default: 1)

-• castro.rot_axis : rotation axis (default: 3 (Cartesian); 2 (cylindrical))
+• castro.rot_axis : rotation axis (default: 3 (Cartesian); 2 (cylindrical)).
+This parameter doesn’t affect spherical coordinate since rotation axis is automatically set to z-axis.

 For completeness, we show below a derivation of the source terms that appear in the momentum and total energy evolution equations upon switching to a rotating reference frame.